cloudbiskuit/notefort/README.md

 </p>

 ## Docker
-Containers encapsulate application code and dependencies, ensuring consistency across development, testing, and production environments.
-They offer portability, scalability, and resource efficiency, making it easier to deploy and manage microservices-based architectures like NOTEFORT in both local and cloud environments.
+Containers encapsulate application code and dependencies, ensuring consistency and portability across development, testing, and production environments.

-NOTEFORT is fully containerized with Docker:

-- Frontend: `react` container Built with React.js, providing a simple interface for data input and visualization.
-- Backend: Two Node.js containers `nodejsa` and `nodejsb` with RESTful APIs.
-- Message Broker: `rabbitmq` container facilitates communication between the microservices.
-- Database: Each backend service has its own MySQL database container instance `mysqla` and `mysqlb`.
-- Reverse Proxy: `nginx` container Acts as a reverse proxy for the frontend.

 ## Terraform
 Infrastructure as Code (IaC) streamlines cloud infrastructure management by automating resource provisioning and configuration through code.
 It ensures consistency, reduces human error, and simplifies version control, making infrastructure changes auditable and repeatable.
 IaC enables faster deployment, scaling, and recovery while supporting collaborative development practices.

-NOTEFORT AWS infrastructure and EKS are provisioned using Terraform modules.

 ## HashiCorp Cloud Vault
 HashiCorp Vault is a powerful tool for securely storing and accessing sensitive data such as API keys, database credentials, and other secrets.
 It provides centralized secret management, access control, and encryption, ensuring that applications can securely retrieve secrets without hardcoding them.

-NOTEFORT utilizes HashiCorp Vault to securely manage and inject secrets into its Kubernetes environment.

 ## Kubernetes
 Kubernetes deployment offers scalable, automated, and resilient container orchestration for modern applications.
 It efficiently manages containerized workloads, automates resource allocation, and ensures high availability through self-healing mechanisms.

 With features like rolling updates, service discovery, and load balancing, Kubernetes simplifies application deployment and scaling.
 Additionally, its portability and integration with cloud-native environments make it ideal for managing complex, distributed applications across various cloud  environments.

-NOTEFORT is deployed in a Kubernetes cluster.

 ## Cluster Autoscaler
 The Cluster Autoscaler scales the number of nodes in the Kubernetes cluster.
 If there are not enough resources on existing nodes to schedule new pods, the Cluster Autoscaler can add new nodes to the cluster.
 Conversely, if nodes are underutilized and pods can be moved to other nodes, the Cluster Autoscaler will remove idle nodes to save costs.

-NOTEFORT uses the Kubernetes Cluster Autoscaler.

 ## VPA & HPA
-Vertical Pod Autoscaler (VPA) and Horizontal Pod Autoscaler (HPA) work together to optimize pod resource allocation and scaling.
+Vertical Pod Autoscaler (VPA) and Horizontal Pod Autoscaler (HPA) work together to optimize pod resource allocation and scaling:
 HPA adjusts the number of pod replicas based on CPU or memory utilization, ensuring optimal load distribution and availability.
 VPA, on the other hand, dynamically adjusts the resource requests and limits of individual pods based on usage, improving resource efficiency.

-NOTEFORT leverages both HPA and VPA.

 ## Helm
 Helm is a package manager for Kubernetes that simplifies the deployment and management of applications by using Helm charts.
 It helps with versioning, rollbacks, and dependency management, making it easier to maintain and update applications in a Kubernetes cluster.

-NOTEFORT is installed using Helm Charts.

 ## Prometheus & Grafana
 Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
 It collects and stores metrics in a time-series database, allowing for real-time monitoring of applications and infrastructure.
 Grafana is an open-source visualization and analytics platform that integrates with Prometheus to display the collected metrics in customizable, interactive dashboards.

-NOTEFORT uses Grafana and Prometheus for custom metrics.

 ## Getting Started
 This repository contains the application code, and the workflow to create ECR registries, build, and push images.
 Also, it contains Terraform files and Kubernetes manifests, and the workflows to provision AWS infrastructure, set up the EKS cluster, and deploy the application.